Mistrust of Syria's Muslim Brotherhood lingers

 As in Egypt in the first months after the fall of veteran ruler Hosni Mubarak last year, the Brotherhood tried to play down its influence on the SNC to avoid scaring Western backers.

-But accusations emerged that it controlled the body through influence over independent Islamists and was funnelling funds to favoured groups inside Syria to build up its presence further.
+But accusations emerged that it controlled the body through influence over independent Islamists and was funneling funds to favored groups inside Syria to build up its presence further.

 With the SNC expected to take around two fifths of the 60 or so seats in the new National Coalition, the Brotherhood's influence is set on paper at least to diminish.